citsmartdocs/citsmart-7/pt-br/docs/citsmart-platform-7/overview.md

 Veja também
 --------------

-- [Dicas sobre como realizar pesquisas no Portal do Conhecimento e Guia do Usuário][46]
+-[Dicas sobre como realizar pesquisas no Portal do Conhecimento e Guia do Usuário][46]

 !!! tip "About"